 6. passengers are subject to a COVID-19 antigen test upon arrival at their own expense.

-7. Passengers are subject to quarantine.
+7. Passengers are subject to quarantine for 7 days.

 Detailed Tourist Information